AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-pages.md

    >[!TIP]
    >
-   >Did you know you can&nbsp; [add your page to a new or existing list](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md)?
+   >Did you know you can  [add your page to a new or existing list](../../../../product-docs/additional-apps/seo/understanding-seo/seo-managing-lists.md)?
 Check it out!

    It may take a moment for your page data to load.
 Wait for the green alert message and refresh your page to update the display.
    ![](assets/image2014-9-18-12-3a57-3a10.png)